Getting Started

 Tips for facilitation

-Here are some tips to help your group get the most out of each session:
+Here are some tips to help groups get the most out of each session:

 Choose a “driver.”
 Select someone to move things along, keep time, and share their screen (if meeting virtually).
 Switch “drivers” between each session.

 Break up large groups.
 CHIRON works best in small groups of 2–5 people, but it can be adapted.
-Larger groups might consider breaking into smaller clusters for parts of the discussion.
+Larger groups might consider breaking into smaller clusters for discussion.

 Be generous with each other’s perspectives.
 People will bring different experiences, and that’s a strength.
 Listen actively and ask questions with curiosity.